India Will Get Its Own Index To Quantify Heat Impact Next Year: IMD Chief

 However, heat waves are yet to be notified as a natural disaster at the national level in the country.

-Heat waves have an immense impact on human health, causing cramps, exhaustion, stress, and heat stroke.
-Very severe heat waves even lead to death.
-Children and the elderly are particularly affected, as are people who suffer from heart and respiratory problems, kidney diseases, and psychiatric disorders.
+Heat waves have an immense impact on human health, causing cramps, exhaustion, stress and heat stroke and very severe heat waves even lead to death.
+The elderly, children, and people with heart and respiratory problems, kidney diseases and psychiatric disorders are particularly affected.

 Extreme periods of high temperatures can lead to a significant reduction in crop yields and cause reproductive failure in many crops.